percona/pmm/doc/source/pmm-admin.rst

    pmm-admin add external:metrics postgresql 192.168.200.1:9187

-If the command succeeds then running :ref:`pmm-admin.list` would show the newly added external exporter at the bottom of the command's output:
+If the command succeeds then running :ref:`pmm-admin.list` shows the newly added external exporter at the bottom of the command's output:

 .. code-block:: text